lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 In itself, this class works well, you can do fun stuff at compile time, hold any kind of type and insert, remove, find them, etc. But there is a problem, it only holds _Types_, so no int or any kind of value.
 And I want my final map to be made of chars, how to solve it?

-The solution is simple, make a type that has for sole purpose to hold a value:
+The solution is simple, make a type that has the sole purpose of holding a value:

 {% highlight cpp %}
 template<typename T, T Value>